hessam/knx-store-docker/INFINITE_SCROLL_TESTING.md

    - Type in search box: "KNX"
    - Should filter instantly (<50ms)
    - Results should update in real-time
-   - Test with "test", "switch", "smart"
+   - Test with "Smart", "Product", "Building"

 2. **Filter Persistence**:
    - Search for a term